+1. IBRANCE in combination with an aromatase inhibitor or fulvestrant as per product label (Group 1)

+or

-- 1. IBRANCE in combination with letrozole or fulvestrant as per product label (Group 1) or - 2.
-Approved first-, second-, or third-line therapies for ABC/mBC other than IBRANCE (Group 2)
+2. Approved first-, second-, or third-line therapies for ABC/mBC other than IBRANCE (Group 2)

 Study design: Prospective, non-interventional, multicenter study of patients initiating treatment for HR+, HER2- advanced or metastatic breast cancer in the United States (US).